You must be signed in to read the rest of this article.

 Palliative Care and Dentistry

-The palliative care team traditionally includes physicians, nurses, social workers, psychologists, physical/occupational therapists, pharmacists, nutritionists, and clergy, but typically fails to include dental professionals.
-Many patients with cancer exhibit oral problems such as xerostomia, candidiasis, mucositis, and loss of masticatory function.2,3 Even with these oral morbidities, rarely is a dental professional an active member of the palliative care team.
+The palliative care team traditionally includes physicians, nurses, social workers, psychologists, physical/occupational therapists, pharmacists, nutritionists, and clergy, but typically fails to include dentists.
+Many patients with cancer exhibit oral problems such as xerostomia, candidiasis, mucositis, and loss of masticatory function.2,3 Even with these oral morbidities, rarely is a dentist an active member of the palliative care team.
 Moreover, most physicians do not have the training and knowledge to provide adequate symptom relief for the array of oral maladies from which a palliative care patient suffers.

 Patients with cancer of the head and neck area often experience oral problems such as xerostomia and mucositis.4,5 Any discussion of the typical oral complications associated with palliative care patients must begin with xerostomia or dry mouth.
 Many medications cause xerostomia, such as antidepressants, narcotics, and antiemitics.
 Xerostomia in patients can lead to taste alterations, candidiasis, and poor nutrition.
 Poor nutrition may lead to dehydration, decreased urinary output, and accumulation of opioid metabolites resulting in delirium.6 Also, poor oral hygiene often results in caries, periodontal disease, and halitosis; the latter may result in social isolation and, ultimately, depression.
 The oral problems suffered by palliative care patients have both a physical impact, such as difficulty with eating and drinking, opportunistic infections, mucositis, and pain, and also a social and emotional impact, including embarrassment, depression, and an inability to display emotions through actions, such as kissing.